zaxis-tech/zaxis.finance-zxs/roadmap/parachains.md

 Category: Runtime

-In Polkadot, a bad parachain group can force inclusion of an invalid or unavailable parachain block.
+In Z-Axis, a bad parachain group can force inclusion of an invalid or unavailable parachain block.
 It is the job of fishermen to detect those blocks and report them to the runtime.
 This item is about the report handler

-The W3F-research writeup on availability/validity provides a high-level view of the dispute resolution process: [Availability and Validity — Research at W3F](https://research.web3.foundation/en/latest/polkadot/Availability_and_Validity.html)
+The W3F-research writeup on availability/validity provides a high-level view of the dispute resolution process: [Availability and Validity — Research at W3F](https://research.web3.foundation/en/latest/zaxis/Availability_and_Validity.html)

 One of the main behaviors that is unimplemented and needs to be is the _rollback_ that occurs when the dispute resolution process concludes that an error has been made.
 When we mark a parachain block as having been invalid or unavailable, we need to roll back all parachains to a point from just before this state.
 We would also need to roll back relay chain state, because there may have been messages from a parachain to a relay chain that now need to be rolled back.
 The easiest thing to do would be to side-step that by putting a delay on upwards messages, but this would impact the UX of parachain participation in slot auctions, council votes, etc. considerably.
 Assuming we can't side-step this, we will have to find a way to roll back selected state of the relay chain.